Ron-Chang/OS/Linux/KaliSetup/README.md

 reboot.

-After the steps above, `WinOS` should booting.
+After the steps above, `Windows` and `Kali` should be able to boot up.

 #### - Convert the Master Boot Record (MBR) to hybrid (MacOS)
 Follow [Kali Linux Installation Procedure](https://docs.kali.org/installation/kali-linux-dual-boot-on-mac-hardware), from Step 12 and 13.